jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 Group 1 tends to use 16S SSU rRNA as a marker gene, while groups 2 and 3 will use 18S.
 PCR primer design has followed this paradigm, with many primer sets having been designed to target a specific group of interest while discriminating against another (i.e. *Bacteria* and *Archaea* but not *Eukarya*).

 However, 16S and 18S are, in evolutionary terms, the same molecule.
 Therefore, SSU rRNA primers that target **both 16S and 18S** in the same PCR assay exist.
-It's really important to not that this is **not** two sets of primers.
+It's really important to note that this is **not** two sets of primers.
 It is a single set of primers (1 forward, 1 reverse) that **amplifies 16S from Archaea, Bacteria, Chloroplasts and Mitochondria alongside Eukaryotic nuclear 18S in the same assay**.
 This happens literally in the same tube.

 The fact that this is possible is (in my opinion) mind-blowing.
 It tells us there are binding regions in SSU rRNA that have been so evolutionarily conserved across ~3.5 **billion** years of evolutionary history that we can still use them in our assays to amplify vastly different organisms.
 We're talking bacteria to chloroplasts to protists to jellyfish.
 That different.